aws-samples/ai-ml-sagemaker-multi-model-pipeline/README.md

 AmazonSageMakerServiceCatalogProductsUseRole-diabetes with AmazonSageMakerFullAccess.
 [This is required as we are creating a custom SageMaker image](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-byoi-create.html).

-[diabetes-project.ipynb](diabates-project.ipynb) has been tested in a SageMaker notebook that is using a kernel with Python 3.7 installed.
+[diabetes-project.ipynb](diabetes-project.ipynb) has been tested in a SageMaker notebook instance that is using a kernel with Python 3.7 installed.
 This SageMaker notebook is attached with an IAM role with the following in-line policy:
 ```
 {
     "Version": "2012-10-17",